Justify Wins 144th Kentucky Derby

 After a day of steady rain on Churchill Downs, it was Justify who managed to cross the finish line first in the mud.

 Justify brought Hall of Fame jockey Mike Smith a second Derby victory, on top of his and trainer Bob Baffert's $1.24 million of the $2 million total prize.
-Bafftert also seals his fifth Derby win.
+Smith previously won aboard Giacomo in 2005.
+Bafftert, the Triple Crown winning trainer of American Pharoah, seals his fifth Derby win.

 After charging ahead at the far turn, the undefeated colt held off Good Magic, finishing by two and a half lengths in 2 minutes 4.20 seconds.
 Audible, a favorite backed by Amazon's audiobook company of the same name, finished third.